catseye/toolshelf/doc/Theory_of_Operation.markdown

 The Python module `toolshelf.py` is the workhorse:

 -   It checks its arguments for an appropriate subcommand.
 -   For the subcommand `dock`, it expects to find a source specifier.
 It parses that specifier to determine where it should find that source.
 It attempts to obtain that source (using `git clone` or whatever) and places the source tree under a subdirectory (organized by domain name and user name) under `$TOOLSHELF`.
 It then decides if the obtained source needs building, and if so, builds it.
 It then calls `toolshelf relink` (internally) to rebuild the link farm.
 -   It checks for other arguments as needed.
-Since it's trivial to remove a package that has been docked, there might not be a `undock` subcommand.
+Since it's trivial to remove a package that has been docked, there is no `undock` subcommand.
-  (Actually there should be one that rebuilds the link farm afterwards.)

 Loose `toolshelf` Integration
 -----------------------------